circlefin/verite/packages/docs/verite/wallets/getting-started.md

 Some key questions to ask yourself:
 1. What use-cases do you want to start with?
 [Overview of use-cases](#Use-cases)
 1. Do your users (or a reliably-gated subset of them) have ways to verifiably prove exclusive control?
 [Identity Assurance](#Identity-assurance)
 1. What is your users' and user-cases' tolerance for extending the wallet?
-[Extensability and User Trust](#extensability-and-user-trust)
+[Extensability and User Trust](#extensaband-auditing-considerations)
-1. What kind of logging/record-keeping can your wallet support?
-[Liability and Auditing Considerations](#liability-and-auditing-considerations)
 1. Where does Verite sit in your more exotic or complex wallet configurations?
 [Architectural options](#architectural-options)
 1. Are you interested in supporting general-purpose Verifiable Credentials, and a Verite profile within that, or would you rather start small with ONLY Verite credentials?
 [Supporting Verite versus Supporting All Verifiable Credentials](#Verite-Support-versus-VC-Support)
 1. Interested in starting even smaller?
 Some Verite products facilitate [Easy Integration Paths](#Easy-Integration-Paths), with full SDKs coming soon.